How to graph percentiles in Datadog?

-Out of your histogram data you’ll get: 95th percentile, 50th percentile, avg, max, count.
+Out of the histogram data, you get: 95th percentile, 50th percentile, avg, max, count.

-Via the “histogram_percentiles” line of the configuration file of the Agent, get extra percentiles, e.g.:
+Through the “histogram_percentiles” line of the configuration file of the Agent, get extra percentiles, such as:

 Histograms are computed every 10 seconds on a host per host basis by the Datadog Agent.
 This collection model comes with its advantages and its limitations.

 - Raw datapoints used to compute histogram metrics are not exposed nor relayed to the Datadog site.

 - StatsD handles the relevant aggregations and submits the calculated data package to the Datadog server directly.

 If you have two reporting streams of aggregated data, it is not possible today to aggregate across the raw datapoints from both streams, only aggregate across the aggregates.